 What are the new Crossrail trains like?

-The main reason Canary Wharf Crossrail station is over 250m long is the new trains.
-Crossrail trains can carry up to 1500 people, and will be 205m long!
+A vast improvement over DLR and tube trains currently servicing the estate, the new Crossrail trains are expansive and the main reason Canary Wharf Crossrail station is over 250m.
+Crossrail trains will carry up to 1500 people, and will be 205m long!

 In comparison the 1995 model tube carriage trains that run through Canary Wharf’s Jubilee line station, have only 234 seats with a maximum capacity of 875 people.